 For these reasons, I personally don’t think it’s ethical to keep them as pets.
 They can certainly be well-kept and loved by human caretakers, but I wouldn’t feel right encouraging anyone to acquire one.
 In general, a flying toddler who costs ten thousand dollars and lives for sixty years is not a good investment.

 #20 Snakes (TIED)

 Total score: 12.50

-I totally understand the impulse to own a snake.
 I wanted a rosy boa so bad as a kid.
-They’re beautiful to look at, soft and silky to the touch, and generally pretty mild-tempered and open to handling.
-They don’t need to be fed as frequently as mammals, which also means their waste accumulates more slowly and requires less frequent cleaning.
-They’re also silent and can cause no damage to the household.
-Overall, snakes are the lowest maintenance reptile on the list.
+They’re beautiful, soft and silky, and generally mild-tempered and open to handling.
+They don’t need to be fed as frequently as mammals, which means their waste accumulates more slowly, requiring less frequent cleaning.
+They’re also silent and generally cause zero damage to the household.
+Overall, snakes are the lowest maintenance reptile.

 I cannot encourage you enough to consider a small, nonvenomous snake indigenous to your area.
 Boa constrictors and ball pythons are not on this continent for your amusement.
 Chill out, smoke some weed, and stick with corn snakes.